alegrigoriev/vss2git/README.md

 To disable it, set it to **No** explicitly: `TrimWhitespace="No"`.
 If `IndentStyle` is omitted, amd `TrimWhitespace` set to **Yes**, only the trailing whitespaces will be trimmed from the file.

+Attribute `TrimBackslash="Yes"` enables trimming of unnecessary trailing backslashes, which were used to split a long line into shorter continuing lines.
+This applies only to regular statements, not to preprocessor lines split by backslashes.
+With `TrimWhitespace="Yes"`, this will also drop extra blank lines added by trailing backslashes, except for extra trailing whitespace in a split preprocessor line.

 `Indent` attribute sets an indent size per nesting level.
 Its default value is **4**.
 `TabSize` attribute sets a size per tab in the original and the reformatted file.